 When doctors make TMJ worse

-Over the years we have seen many patients who have been treated for TMJ related problems for years.
+Over the years we have seen many patients with a history of many years of treatment.
 In some of these cases the patient may not have received the best treatments for what was truly causing their challenges.
 This would include surgery that may have been ill advised.

 “Regarding iatrogenesis (caused by medical care), sins of omission may influence the clinical picture, with the main ones being misdiagnosis and undertreatment.
 Joint repositioning strategies, occlusal modifications, abuse of oral appliances, use of diagnostic technologies, nocebo effect (an expectation that the medical treatment you are being recommended to won’t work), and complications with intracapsular treatments are the most frequent sins of commission that may contribute to chronification of TMDs.”